 Strengths always come from the child’s actions, which means your praise is never empty praise, but based on observation and facts.

-Success Training will help your child discover his or her inner greatness.
+STRENGTHs will help your child discover his or her inner greatness.
 Every child is filled with kindness and thoughtfulness; it’s only a matter of helping them recognize it.

 10 Day Acts of Kindness Challenge

 Each day we picked one act of kindness idea.
 Right away, he started calling them “the cards to help our friends.”

 The goal wasn’t to have my kid be perfectly kind 100 percent of the time, but instead to give him easy opportunities to build his kindness muscle.